Backpacking Adventure

 Std.room is 120Y for 3 person.

-I think this Traffic Inn is the best place to stay in Chengdu next to Ximen bus station.
-It has really nice clean dorm rooms for 30Y per person.
+Traffic Inn is the best place to stay in Chengdu next to New Nanmen bus station.
+It has really nice clean dorm rooms at 30Y per person.
 It has kettle, TV, nice communal western toilets and hot shower and also a washing machine (10Y) and plenty of drying space on the balconies.
 Also its centralized location.

 Jin Li Street is 350m long, with construction style of ancient town in Central Chengdu.
 It integrates tourism, shopping, leisure and entertainments.